Inuit: Industry, art, and clothing

 Inuit industry relied almost exclusively on animal hides, driftwood, and bones, although some tools were also made out of worked stones, particularly the readily worked soapstone.
 Walrus ivory was a particularly essential material, used to make knives.
 Art played a big part in Inuit society and continues to do so today.
 Small sculptures of animals and human figures, usually depicting everyday activities such as hunting and whaling, were carved from ivory and bone.
 In modern times prints and figurative works carved in relatively soft stone such as soapstone, serpentinite, or argillite have also become popular.

 Traditional Inuit clothing and footwear is made from animal skins, sewn together using needles made from animal bones and threads made from other animal products, such as sinew.
-The anorak (parka) is made in a similar fashion by Arctic peoples from Europe through Asia and the Americas, including the Inuit.
-The hood of an amauti, (women's parka, plural amautiit) was traditionally made extra-large with a separate compartment below the hood to allow the mother to carry a baby against her back and protect it from the harsh wind.
+The anorak (parka) is made in a similar fashion by Arctic peoples from Europe through Asia and the Americas, including Inuit.
+The back part of an amauti (women's parka) was traditionally made extra-large with a separate compartment below the hood to allow the mother to carry a baby against her back and protect it from the harsh wind.
 Styles vary from region to region, from the shape of the hood to the length of the tails.
 Boots (mukluk or kamik), could be made of caribou or seal skin, and designed for men and women.

 During the winter, certain Inuit lived in a temporary shelter made from snow called an igloo, and during the few months of the year when temperatures were above freezing, they lived in tents, known as tupiq, made of animal skins supported by a frame of bones or wood.
 Some, such as the Siglit, used driftwood, while others built sod houses.

-The Inuit also used the Cape York Meteorite as a primary resource of Iron, using a technique called cold forging, which consisted in slicing a piece of the meteorite and giving it shape by smashing it with rocks until getting the desired shape, for example, tools for fishing.
+Inuit also used the Cape York Meteorite as a primary resource of Iron, using a technique called cold forging, which consisted in slicing a piece of the meteorite and giving it shape by smashing it with rocks until getting the desired shape, for example, tools for fishing.
 They used this meteorite for centuries until Robert E. Peary sold it to the American Natural History Museum in 1883.